gunjan-sharma2020/reflections/sprint-1/my-reflections-sprint-1.md

-# Git - Setting Remotes and Syncing Forks Challenge
+# Setting Remotes and Syncing Forks Challenge

 <!-- Complete the following reflections -->